ppmpreetham/video-point/README.md

 Add keyframes to your videos, and navigate through them with ease.

 ## Usage
-Head over to this website:
+Head over to the website:
+video-point-chi.vercel.app

 To use this, you need two clips:
 1. The video you want to present